 Tape measures are totally underrated, and they're a crucial part of DIY projects.
 You might think that they're not high-tech or innovative tools, but they actually worth more than you can imagine.

 They're not as loud as electric saws, but they make doing things a lot faster.
-You'll get a tool that'll last long years despite its a small design.
-We gathered the best measuring tapes you can use.
+You'll get a tool that'll last long years despite its small design.
+We gathered the most practical measuring tapes you can use.

 4. Locking Plier